hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 ```

 Which level received a 1?
 If I look at the levels in the output, I can see that control or CTL comes first, so received the one.
 That makes sense since C- in CTL comes in the alphabet before K- in KO and O- in OE.

+## Conclusion

+In this lesson, we explored the **vector** and **factor** data structures available to us in R for one-dimensional data.
+We learned how to create these data structures, as well as, when these data structures are useful.
+In the next lesson, we will learn about additional data structures for higher dimensional data.